General elections in Singapore: Electoral process

 Polling day at a general election is a public holiday, and voting is compulsory.
 Unless the returning officer decides otherwise, polling stations are open from 8:00 am to 8:00 pm.
 Voters must go to the polling stations assigned to them.
 In 2023, the Elections Department introduced a postal voting trial for overseas Singaporeans to cast their votes at overseas missions and government offices.
 Since 2018, electronic registration has been used to register voters at polling stations.
 This makes the registration process faster than the previous practice of manually checking and striking off the names against a hardcopy register.
 After the poll closes, the presiding officer of each polling station seals the ballot box without opening them.
 Candidates or their polling agents may also affix their own seals to the ballot boxes.
 The ballot boxes are then taken to counting centres to be opened and the ballots counted.
 Since 2018, vote counting is conducted by counting machines similar to those used to handle bank notes.
 This makes the counting process three times faster than the previous practice of manually counting the ballot papers by counting assistants.
 To curb speculation from unofficial sources, a sample count is typically performed at the start of the counting process to get an indication of the possible electoral outcome.
 This is based on a random bundle of 100 ballot papers from each polling station in the contested electoral division.
 A candidate or his counting agent may ask the returning officer for a recount of votes if the difference between the number of votes for the candidate or group of candidates with the most votes and the number of votes of any other candidate or group of candidate is 2% or less, excluding rejected and tendered votes.
 After all counts, and recounts if any, have been completed, the returning officer ascertains whether the total number of electors registered to vote overseas is less than the difference between the number of votes for the two candidates with the highest number of votes.
 If so, the returning officer declares the candidate with the highest number of votes to be elected for the electoral division.
 If not, the returning officer states the number of votes cast for each candidate and the date and location where the overseas votes will be counted.

 Composition and term of Parliament

 The Parliament of Singapore is unicameral and consists of three types of Members of Parliament: elected Members of Parliament (MPs), Non-constituency Members of Parliament (NCMPs), and Nominated Members of Parliament (NMPs).
-Of these, MPs are chosen by universal suffrage or popular election under a "first-past-the-post" system, while NCMPs are chosen from among the candidates of political parties not forming the Government.
+Of these, MPs are chosen by universal suffrage or popular election under a first-past-the-post and party block voting system, while NCMPs are chosen from among the candidates of political parties not forming the Government.